Attendance and Punctuality

 - The morning register closes at 9.15am

-- Pupils arriving between 9am and 9:15am will be marked with an L indicating they are late for school
+- Pupils arriving after 9:15am will be marked with an L indicating they are late for school

 - Pupils arriving after the register has closed will be registered with a U showing they are present in school but were significantly late.